 - are a child aged 16 years and under

-- cannot be vaccinated for medical reasons — you will need electronic or paper evidence from a health practitioner
+- cannot be vaccinated for medical reasons — you will need electronic or paper evidence from a health professional such as a doctor

 - are a refugee arriving in New Zealand for the first time

 - are a citizen of Afghanistan and you are being evacuated

 - have been granted a visa under the 2022 Special Ukraine Visa Policy; or if you are or were ordinarily resident in Ukraine at any point on or after 1 January 2022

 - are arriving from Antarctica

 - are arriving in New Zealand on a trade, cargo or other specialist (Category 1) vessel.

 Approved vaccines to enter New Zealand

 To be eligible to enter New Zealand, you must have had a full course of an approved COVID-19 vaccine.
 A full course of some of the approved vaccines is 1 dose only.